Could you have a concussion and not know it?

 Other common symptoms include headache, neck pain, nausea, dizziness, fatigue and feeling dazed.
 Depression, anxiety, loss of appetite and problems sleeping may appear after a concussion.

-See a healthcare provider within one or two days of a suspected head injury, and immediately if you experience any of these more serious symptoms:
+See a healthcare provider (HCP) within one or two days of a suspected head injury, and immediately if you experience any of these more serious symptoms:

 • Seizures